Jan. 12, 2013

 Michigan State leads the Big Ten and is 14th in the nation in 3-point field goal percentage defense (24.3%), while allowing only 53 3-pointers (3.5 per game) all season.
 Over the last 12 games, MSU opponents have combined to shoot 21.9% (40-for-183) from 3-point range.

-Over Coach Merchant's first five seasons in East Lansing, the Spartans have struggled with turnovers, averaging 17.6 per game.
+LIMITING THE MISTAKES Over Coach Merchant's first five seasons in East Lansing, the Spartans have struggled with turnovers, averaging 17.6 per game.
 However, early on in the 2012-13 season, Michigan State has turned the ball over only 13.5 times a game, which leads the Big Ten and is 10th in the nation.
 As a result, the Spartans are allowing only 8.0 points off turnovers, while in turn, posting 15.7 points per game off their opponent's turnovers.

 The Spartans low turnover numbers have helped to put them atop the Big Ten in assist-to-turnover ratio (1.1).